 A section 125 cafeteria plan is a benefits plan that resembles a menu of options for your employees to choose from.
-It’s nicknamed a “cafeteria plan” because an employee can choose between medical, dental, vision, and other employee benefits like a life insurance, or opt to receive the same amount in cash.
+It’s nicknamed a “cafeteria plan” because an employee can choose between medical, dental, vision, and other employee benefits, or opt to receive the same amount in cash.
 Once a section 125 plan is understood, it can be a great way for a small business owner to offer benefits while also getting a tax break.
-In this article, we will explain:

 What Is a Section 125 Cafeteria Plan?